Skip to Content

 Winter recreation puts Stowe on the map as a travel destination, so if alpine skiing is your jam, head to Stowe between January and March.
 I love winter, but I’m not a downhill skier.

-My favorite time to visit Stowe is between June and October, which is a pretty huge window of opportunity for outdoor recreation.
+My favorite time to visit Stowe is between June and October when there is a pretty large window of opportunity for outdoor recreation.

 Stowe is one of the top fall foliage destinations in the USA, so if you’re thinking of an October visit, start planning yesterday, and be prepared for crowded trails, roads, and restaurants — and expensive lodging.